-It might be helpful to include a simple line drawing.
+It might be helpful to include a simple line drawing to illustrate your precautions (Figure 12).
 This can also help you check your fire precautions as part of your ongoing review.

 Figure 12: Example of a line drawing showing general fire safety precautions